-- Improves cash flow through full spend transparency and more strategic and robust supplier relationships; AP can capture more early payment discounts, leverage economies of scale, or preserve capital as needed.
+Improves cash flow through full spend transparency, and more strategic and robust supplier relationships; AP can capture more early payment discounts, leverage economies of scale, or preserve capital as needed.

-Additionally, granular data provides valuable analytical insights senior management can use to adjust forecasts, identify opportunities to further improve workflows, or decide whether to outsource essential support services such as information technology (IT) or maintain them within the organization.
+Additionally, granular data provides valuable analytical insights that can be used to adjust forecasts, identify opportunities to further improve workflows, or decide whether to outsource essential support services such as information technology (IT) or maintain them in-house.

 Applied Digital Technologies

-- Fully transparent connections between budget planning and actual spend.
+Fully transparent connections between budget planning and actual spend.

 Elimination of data silos and file format conflicts.

 Provide support for advanced analytics tools that project demand, suggest supply chain consolidations, and provide insights, allowing procurement teams to seize unique opportunities such as cross-category purchasing initiatives.